European Milk Board

-The European Milk Board (EMB) is the umbrella organization for 20 associations representing dairy farmers in 15 European countries.
+The European Milk Board (EMB) is the umbrella organization for 21 associations representing dairy farmers in 16 European countries.
 Established in 2006, the EMB's main goal are farm-gate prices that cover production costs in the dairy industry.

 Organization

-The European Milk Board's president is Romuald Schaber who is also president to German member organization Bundesverband Deutscher Milchviehhalter (BDM e.V.).
-Its vice president is Sieta van Keimpema, president to Dutch member organization Dutch Dairymen Board (DDB).
+In 2022 Kjartan Poulsen was elected EMB president.
+The European Milk Board's first president was Romuald Schaber who was also president to German member organization Bundesverband Deutscher Milchviehhalter (BDM e.V.).
 Since 2012, EMB's secretariat is located in Brussels.